Science, Technology, Engineering, Mathematics

 This course focuses on the universal processes and concepts that underlie all forms of life, from bacteria to humans.
 The use of modeling and guided inquiry helps students to explore and connect biological ideas with those in chemistry and physics and gives students a deep understanding of these universal and foundational biology concepts.
 Students will be challenged to explore how life works at the cellular and systemic level, to analyze the role of DNA in living things and the impact of biotechnology on our world, and to consider both the unity and diversity of organisms in the biosphere.
 Students will also gain the skills needed to be able to independently explore biological questions through well designed controlled experiments, the use of specialized lab equipment, and critical thinking.

 GRADES 11 and 12: AP Sciences

-Upper level students have the opportunity to focus their scientific interests and to promote individual strengths through coursework in college-level sciences, including AP Biology, AP Chemistry and AP Physics.
-Building upon the foundations established in prior courses, students engage in scientific practices to question ideas, develop depth of knowledge and form connections among unifying concepts in each discipline.
+Upper level students have the opportunity to focus their scientific interests and to promote individual strengths through coursework in college-level sciences, including AP Biology, AP Chemistry and AP Physics I and C. Building upon the foundations established in prior courses, students engage in scientific practices to question ideas, develop depth of knowledge and form connections among unifying concepts in each discipline.
 The framework of each of these courses provides a common language to discuss scientific understanding and to share complementary sets of knowledge, skills and abilities.
 Inquiry-based settings require students to design experiments to answer specific scientific questions, to collect, process and evaluate data in meaningful ways, and to form credible evidence-based arguments supported by scientific theories and explanations.
 Upon conclusion of the course, students will be prepared to take the corresponding AP Exam.